wludh/womenandtech/coding101/coding101.md

 ## What is coding?

-(Parts of this introduction to coding is adapted from a [presentation](https://gitpitch.com/ZoeLeBlanc/Coding_101) by Zoe LeBlanc and the UVa Scholars' Lab)
+(Parts of this introduction to coding are adapted from a [presentation](https://gitpitch.com/ZoeLeBlanc/Coding_101) by Zoe LeBlanc and the UVa Scholars' Lab)

 A little less this...